verrazzano/verrazzano/README.md

 - Integrated security
 - DevOps and GitOps enablement

-This repository contains installation scripts and example applications for use with Verrazzano.
+This repository contains a Kubernetes operator for installing Verrazzano and example applications for use with Verrazzano.

 > **NOTE**: This is an early alpha release of Verrazzano.
 Some features are still in development.